 He was chosen as one of the Top 20 voices of influence in 2008-2009 by the Gospel Today Magazine survey.

-Dr. Munroe earned B.A. and M.A. degrees from Oral Roberts University and the University of Tulsa, and he has been awarded a number of honorary doctoral degrees.
-He has also served as an adjunct professor of the Graduate School of Theology at Oral Roberts University
+Dr. Munroe earned B.A. and M.A. degrees from Oral Roberts University and the University of Tulsa, and he has been awarded several honorary doctoral degrees.
+He has also served as an adjunct professor at the Graduate School of Theology at Oral Roberts University

 Dr. Munroe and his wife Ruth travel as a team and are involved in teaching seminars together.
 Both are leaders who minister with sensitive hearts and international vision.
 They are the proud parents of two college graduates, Charisa and Chairo (Myles Jr.)